Part One: How to Handle Challenging Client Scenarios

 Personally, I really enjoy moments in coaching where I’m stumped because I have to “flex my coaching skills” to find a solution.
 The toughest scenarios make me a better coach, and the same thing will happen for you!

-Of course, at the same time, client scenarios definitely come with frustration and doubt.
+At the same time, client scenarios definitely come with frustration and doubt.
 If you encounter a client like those below, you may feel stuck and unsure of what steps to take.
 And because there are so many different possible routes to take, there are many opportunities for failure.
 Here is the truth: you are likely to get it “wrong” more often than you’ll get it “right.”

 But here’s the thing: if you, as the coach, are feeling frustrated and uncertain, think about how your client must be feeling!
 It’s critical to remember that this kind of coaching should be attended to with care and compassion—for ourselves and our clients.